Sim2Real for Soft Robotic Fish via Differentiable Simulation: Related Work

 \subsection{Hydrodynamic Surrogates}

 For underwater soft robots, the challenge of simulation is exacerbated by the hydrodynamic interaction with the soft body.
-Several previous works tackle the fluid-structure interaction problem through different methods, including heuristic hydrodynamics~\cite{ma2021diffaqua,min2019softcon}, physically-informed neural network approaches~\cite{wandel_learning_2021}, and data-driven learning approaches~\cite{chen2018neural}.
-Note that many of these hydrodynamic surrogates involve only the fluid and neglect the interaction with the soft body.
-Compared to these previous methods, our work is the first to apply differentiable simulation tools to a systematic approach for system identification of real-world robots actuated by a pneumatically actuated artificial muscles.
-In this paper, we focus on identification of a underwater robot, however, our framework is applicable to other pneumatically actuated soft mechanism.
+Several previous works tackle the fluid-structure interaction problem through different methods, including heuristic hydrodynamics~\cite{du2021underwater,ma2021diffaqua,min2019softcon}, physically-informed neural network approaches~\cite{wandel_learning_2021}, and data-driven learning approaches~\cite{chen2018neural}.

+Compared to these previous methods that simulate underwater soft robots such as~\cite{du2021underwater}, our work models pneumatic actuation using the exact chamber geometry rather than artificial muscles facilitating greater accuracy at large deformations (see \Cref{fig:pneumatic_fish_tail}), uses a neural network thrust predictor rather than approximate analytical or heuristic hydrodynamics, and presents a more sophisticated hardware pipeline that can be used to validate simulation.